maximilianoalves/rest-assured-test-inside-project/README.md

     - check 200 status code
     - check schema object
   - should be return NO CONTENT when the list is empty
-    - dependencie: delete all tutorials before call GET /tutorials
+    - dependencies: delete all tutorials before call GET /tutorials
     - check 204 status code
     - check empty body
 - GET /tutorials/{id}: